vgrocha/mercado-bitcoin-api/README.md

 with the API.
 The returned value is the JSON parsed into a Clojure map, where the dates are clj-time objects.

+There is the core namespace which is responsible for the basics of communication and then the 'btc' and 'ltc' namespaces, which specialize the communication for the specified coins.

 ## Usage

 There are basically two types of access to the API: